mwotton/Hubris/README.markdown

 If you are very, very lucky, it might also let you get some uber-fast functional goodness into your ruby programs through the back door.

+I probably don't have to say this, but patches are very much welcome.
+If you have trouble installing it, tell me, and help me improve the docs.

 ## Synopsis

-UPDATE: so it now works, for fixed length integers, sort of.
-(What a ringing endorsement, hey?)
+UPDATE: so it now works for fixed length integers, strings and floats.

 anyway, as you can see in the spec, you can use it a little like this: